Looking from the summit of Little Beacon Rock

 Beautiful Gorge and Mountains from Little Beacon Rock Summit

 Total Distance Round trip: .52 miles

 Elevation Gain: 160 feet

 The trail starts out with a slight angle and is very easy going.
 It slowly curves up above the campground heading into a grove of trees.
 Through the trees you can see a small switchback around a small hill of rocks.
-Past this hill there is a rock which I have seen people label as Little Beacon Rock, but when I asked about it to a park ranger he said the trail next to it heading up a small scramble was Little Beacon Rock.
-To the Right of this smaller Rock is the trail heading up and it is covered in smaller loose rocks.
-Once to the top follow a small ridge to the summit where you can see the Gorge and Beacon Rock.
+Past this hill there is a rock which I have seen people label as Little Beacon Rock, but when I asked about it to a park ranger said the trail next to it heading up a small scramble was Little Beacon Rock.
+To the right of this smaller rock is the trail heading up and it is covered in smaller loose rocks.
+Once you are at the top follow a small ridge to the summit where you can see the Gorge and Beacon Rock.
 If you have time after hiking Beacon Rock this hike is worth while.

 Getting ThereLocated 35 miles east of Vancouver, Wash. in Skamania County.

 Take I-5 south to Vancouver.
 Just north of Vancouver, take I-205 south.
 Follow I-205 south to the Hwy.
 14 exit (last exit before crossing the Columbia River into Oregon).
 Follow Hwy.
 14 east.
 Beacon Rock and the park entrance are located at mile post 35.
 Turn up the park entrance and head up into the camp ground.
 Near the back there is parking for the trail head.

 Take I-84 eastbound along the Columbia River to Cascade Locks.
 At Cascade Locks, cross the Columbia River into Washington on the Bridge of the Gods toll bridge.
 Turn left onto Hwy.
 14. Follow Hwy.
 14 west for seven miles to Beacon Rock.
 Turn up the park entrance and head up into the camp ground.
 Near the back there is parking for the trail head.